 Emigration from Liverpool - 1850

-In the annexed illustrations, our Artists have portrayed the principal incidents that occur in port—from arrival of family to their final departure from the Mersey.
+In the annexed illustrations, our Artists have portrayed the principal incidents that occur in port—from the arrival of family to their final departure from the Mersey.

 Front of Steerage Passage Contract from 1854, Le Havre to New York GGA Image ID # 102808387e